plu9in/database_utils/README.md

 )
 to '/tmp/sqlinjection.csv' with CSV header;
 ```
-So, this type of functions have to be filtered and access to them have to be
+So, these functions have to be filtered and their access has to be
 controlled with care.